Laura Antonelli: Career

 She worked in more serious films, as well, including Luchino Visconti's last film, The Innocent (1976).
 In Wifemistress, a romance film of 1977, she played a repressed wife experiencing a sexual awakening.
-Later, she appeared in Passione d'Amore (1981).
+Later, she appeared in Passion of Love (1981).
 From 1986 she mostly worked on Italian television series.
 Antonelli's final film role was in the sequel Malizia 2000 (1991), following which she retired.
 She won the Italian National Syndicate of Film Journalists Award, Nastro d'Argento, in 1974 for Malizia.

 Personal life

 Antonelli was married to publisher Enrico Piacentini but they divorced.
 From 1972 to 1980, she was the companion of actor Jean-Paul Belmondo.

 On 27 April 1991, cocaine was found during a police raid on Antonelli's home.
 She was subsequently convicted of possession and dealing and sentenced to house arrest.
 She spent ten years appealing the conviction, which was eventually overturned.
-In 2006, the Italian court of appeals ruled in favor of Antonelli and ordered the Ministry of Justice to pay the actress 108,000 euros.
+In 2006, the Italian court of appeals ruled in favour of Antonelli and ordered the Ministry of Justice to pay the actress 108,000 euros.

 Antonelli died in Ladispoli on 22 June 2015, aged 73, from a heart attack.